 Kerstin Tautz: Well for us this was a modular design, which could be changed persistently.
 Thus, I cannot really tell when the first system was finalized.

-Roger Knopp: I do remember that the first system was installed at the Tyrolean state hospital (TILAK) and they have been using the system for more than ten years now.
+Roger Knopp: I do remember that the first system was installed at the Tyrolean state hospital (TILAK) and they have been using the system for more than fifteen years now.
 The two tracers Ga-68 DOTATOC for PET/CT and F-18 FEC (Fluorethylcholine) were the first produced on Modular-Lab.

 E&Z: Talking about tracers, what was the most significant tracer that has been developed with Modular-Lab from your point of view?
 Is there a certain institute/development project that is worth mentioning?